openebs/openebs/contribute/design/1.x/csi/20190606-csi-volume-provisioning.md

     lastUpdatedAt:
     count:
 ```
-Whenever a policy is changed by the user, webhook inturrupts and updates the phase as reconciling.
+Whenever a cstor volume policy field is changed by the user, webhook inturrupts and updates the phase as reconciling.
 It is assumed if webhook server is not running, the editing of the resource would not be allowed.
 On detecting the phase as reconciling, the CVC controller will reverify all the policies and update the change to the corresponding resource.
 After successful changes, phase is updated back to bound.